 Sensors are suspended in observation wells via braided stainless steel cable such that they are elevated off the bottom surface of the well (Figure 4-3).
 Sensors are programmed to record pressure and temperature at 5 minute intervals.
 The five minute interval has been shown to be an appropriate balance between storm event response and data capacity, allowing for deployments of approximately 75 days.
 Water level readings are made manually at the time of deployment with an electric tape (Watermark 75 ft electric water level meter) in order to establish the vertical correction offset between sensor water level readings and the elevation reference datum, typically the top of the well.
 Pressure and temperature data are downloaded at regular intervals via a laptop computer.
-Manual water level readings are taken when downloading data and re-deploying sensors in order to calibrate water level readings and the clevation at the change in storage volume over time as described in Section 4.8 (Data Evaluation).
+Manual water level readings are taken when downloading data and re-deploying sensors in order to calibrate water level readings and the clevation at the change in storage volume over time as described in Section 4.9 (Data Evaluation).

 Based on previous monitoring experience, the water level sensors selected for continuous water level monitoring are absolute pressure transducers that require a source of barometric pressure data for barometric pressure compensation.
 The barometric pressure sensor is an additional sensor of the same model (HOBO U-20-004) installed within the same observation well as the water level sensor, or in a nearby location that will not be exposed to submersion.
-Currently all monitored green stormwater infrastructure sites have a local barometric pressure correction sensor.
-However, as the number of monitored sites grows, the Water Department will explore the possibility of regional barometric pressure compensation data networks rather than having a local barometric pressure compensation device at each site.
-More information about long term continuous monitoring methods is available in Appendix C (The Water Department's Standard Operating Procedures for Continuous Water Level Monitoring of Green Stormwater Infrastructure Practices).
+As of December 2013 there are 12 barometric pressure sensors installed within green stormwater infrastructure systems throughout the City that act as a barometric pressure compensation network for all other systems being monitored with water level sensors.
+All green stormwater infrastructure systems are located within 1 km of the nearest barometric pressure sensor.
+More information about long-term continuous monitoring methods is available in Appendix C (The Water Department's Standard Operating Procedures for Continuous Water Level Monitoring of Green Stormwater Infrastructure Practices).